Philadelphia Flyers Logo

 What is Philadelphia Flyers?

-The Philadelphia Flyers are the third highest-scoring hockey club in the NHL.
-It was founded in 1967 and has since won two Stanley Cups.
-The team is currently owned by Comcast Spectacor and is a member of the Metropolitan Division.
+The Philadelphia Flyers are the third-highest-scoring hockey club in the NHL.
+Founded in 1967, they have since won two Stanley Cups.
+Comcast Spectacor currently owns the team, which is a member of the Metropolitan Division.

 1967 – 1999